tristanbatchler/COMP3702/Lecture 1.md

 Our agent should find a mapping from sequences of percepts to actions that maximises the utility function (so that the world state is as good as it can be). i.e. find a mapping $M:P^n \to A$ which maximises $U$.

 **Example 1**: Navigate a robot to a point $P$.
-The utility function should be defined to be how close in the world the robot is to $P$.
+The utility function could be defined to be the negative of how close in the world the robot is to $P$.
+That way, the closer we are to $P$, the more positive $U$ is.

 **Example 2**: Sliding puzzle.